 where for a given $A$ site, the $B$ site is one of the two NN sites belonging to the same generation of the hyperbolic lattice~\cite{comment1}.
-We numerically compute $\delta_{A}$ and $\delta_{B}$, and subsequently $\delta_{\rm CDW}$ in the entire system with open boundary condition for a wide range of $V$.
+We numerically compute $\delta_{A}$ and $\delta_{B}$, and subsequently $\delta_{\rm CDW}$ in the entire system with OBC for a wide range of $V$.
 See Fig.~\ref{fig:FigCDW}.

-When $\delta_A$ and $\delta_B$, thus consequently $\delta_{\rm CDW}$ are finite in the entire system (not necessarily uniform), it becomes an insulator at half-filling by spontaneously breaking the sublattice symmetry.
-To appreciate this outcome, we define a two-component superspinor $\Psi^\top=(c_A, c_B)$, where $c_A$ and $c_B$ are both $N$-dimensional spinors constituted by the annihilation operators on the sites belonging to the $A$ and $B$ sublattices, respectively.
-In this basis, the tight-binding Hamiltonian and the Hamiltonian with the CDW order parameter respectively takes the form
+When $\delta_A$ and $\delta_B$, thus $\delta_{\rm CDW}$ are finite in the entire system (not necessarily uniform), it becomes an insulator at half filling by spontaneously breaking the sublattice symmetry.
+To appreciate this outcome, we define a two-component superspinor $\Psi^\top=(c_A, c_B)$, where $c_A$ ($c_B$) is an $N$-dimensional spinor constituted by the annihilation operator on the sites from $A$ ($B$) sublattice.
+In this basis, the tight-binding Hamiltonian and the CDW order-parameter are respectively

 where ${\boldsymbol 0}$ is an $N$-dimensional null matrix, ${\bf t}$ is the intersublattice hopping matrix, and $\pm {\boldsymbol \Delta}$ are $N$-dimensional diagonal matrices, whose entries are the self-consistent solutions of $\delta_A$ and $\delta_B$ at various sites of the system, respectively, and $\top$ denotes transposition.
-As $\hat{h}_0$ and $\hat{h}_{\rm CDW}$ mutually \emph{anticommute} with each other ($\{ \hat{h}_0, \hat{h}_{\rm CDW} \}=0$), the CDW order acts like a mass for gapless fermions and its spontaneous nucleation causes insulation near the charge neutrality point by opening a mass gap in the electronic spectra with vanishing [Fig.~\ref{fig:FigCDW}(g)], constant [Fig.~\ref{fig:FigCDW}(h)], and divergent [Fig.~\ref{fig:FigCDW}(i)] DOS at zero energy.
+As $\hat{h}_0$ and $\hat{h}_{\rm CDW}$ \emph{anticommute} $\{ \hat{h}_0, \hat{h}_{\rm CDW} \}=0$, the CDW order acts as a mass for gapless fermions.
+Its spontaneous nucleation causes insulation near the charge neutrality point by opening a mass gap in the electronic spectra with vanishing [Fig.~\ref{fig:FigCDW}(g)], constant [Fig.~\ref{fig:FigCDW}(h)], and divergent [Fig.~\ref{fig:FigCDW}(i)] DOS at zero energy.